elastic/kibana/x-pack/plugins/cases/README.md

 Returns an object containing two methods: `open` and `close` to either open or close the  case selector modal.

-You can use this hook to prompt the use to select a case and get the selected case. you can also pass attachments directly  and have them attached to the selected case after selection. e.g.: alerts or text comments.
+You can use this hook to prompt the user to select a case and get the selected case.
+You can also pass attachments directly  and have them attached to the selected case after selection. e.g.: alerts or text comments.

 Arguments: